 Aims and Scopes

 Gnosi: An Interdisciplinary Journal of Human Theory and Praxis is an open-access, peer reviewe interdisciplinary bilingual journal (English and French).
 It includes essays, articles, review essays, book reviews, commentaries and discussions.
 The journal intends to promote a dialogue between scholars working in disciplines in the humanities including philosophy, history, religion, language, culture, and literature.
 Likewise, within social science, it accepts papers in the area of political science, social anthropology, social psychology, social geography, cultural studies, etc. Papers within this scope and fields will be considered for publication as long as it deals exclusively on human endeavors and theories.
 All submissions must neither be under review elsewhere nor have been previously published.
-All received manuscripts have to pass a plagiarism detection test (Plagiarism Checker X) before being sent to reviewers Gnosi journal DO NOT charge submission and publication fees.
+All received manuscripts have to pass a plagiarism detection test (Plagiarism Checker X) before being sent to reviewers Gnosi journal DO NOT charge submission, but CHARGES publication fees.

 "Gnosi" publishes twice a year .
 The journal’s two issues (June and December) are generally not thematic, but articles published were multidisciplinary in their approach, and deal with subjects in the areas of (including, but not limited to) history, philosophy, history of culture, anthropology, ethics, aesthetics, sociology, literary theory and criticism, linguistics, art history, and library and information science.

 The journal publishes theoretical and methodological, as well as empirical based papers that contribute to a cross-disciplinary debate that fulls within the scope of the Humanities and Social Sciences.
 Both quantitative and qualitative texts are accepted for publication, based on either positivist or humanist methodology if they meet high standards of scholarly peer-review.